vmware-archive/kube-recon/README.md

 # Reconnaissance Test for Kubernetes

 The purpose of this tool is to gather maximum information from a pod inside kubernetes cluster.

 The output report shows pods/services that are visible and accessible to help better understand where security is not tight enough

+## Running

+You can run the tool via already build docker which you deploy inside the cluster or install the prerequisite and run the tool directly on an already running pod.
+The recommended way is to run the docker

+## Docker

 ## Development